Pricing your work as a photographer can be the trickiest part of starting to sell your photos. How much are you worth as a photographer?

 Whether you’re a beginner or an amateur who’s looking to make money from your photos, then you’ll find this article the perfect first step to achieving that dream.

 Furthermore, if you’re a semi-pro looking to go full-time it’s worthwhile reviewing your pricing structure to make sure you’re maximising your talents.

-Either way, you’re in the right place to get started…
+Firstly, consider the cost of any photography education or training you’ve undergone up until this point.
 The more experience you have, which is shown in your work, the higher you can price your work legitimately.

-Therefore, you can slowly increase your experience cost to customers without their being a big jump when or if you decide to go pro.
+The length of time you have been in training and practising as a photographer will increase over years.
+Therefore, you can slowly increase your experience cost to customers without there being a big jump when/if you decide to go pro.